antmicro/audio-latency-tester/doc/source/installation.md

 #### Flashing Audio output firmware

-* If still connected - remove the USB-C from previous step
+* If still connected - remove the USB-C from previous step.
 * Connect MCU-2 USB-C (the port labeled as `USB-C Speaker`) to your PC.
 LEDs should light up.

 :::{figure-md}